JStege1206/PriorityQueue/README.md

 # PriorityQueue
-PriorityQueue is a Javascript implementation of a min PriorityQueue.
+PriorityQueue is a Javascript implementation of a min/max PriorityQueue.

 ## Documentation
 ### Constructor